leap-laboratories/leap_ie/README.md

 ## What is feature isolation?

+Feature isolation does what it says on the tin - it isolates which features in the input the model is using to make its prediction.

 We can apply feature isolation in two ways:
-- 1. 0n a prototype that we've generated, to isolate _which_ features are shared between entangled classes; and
+- 1. 0n a prototype that we've generated, to isolate which features are shared between entangled classes, and so help explain how those classes are entangled; and
 - 2. On some input data, to explain individual predictions that your model makes, by isolating the features in the input that correspond to the predicted class (similar to saliency mapping).

+So, you can use it to both understand properties of your model as a whole, and to better understand the individual predictions it makes.